Your brand is likely already being impersonated somewhere online.

 The math is simple: brand threats appear at internet speed and scale.
 Manual enforcement cannot keep up.

-- A single brand may face hundreds or thousands of active threats simultaneously
+Consider the numbers: - Approximately 60 domains are registered every second - The APWG observed over 1 million phishing attacks in Q1 2025 - A single brand may face hundreds or thousands of active threats simultaneously

 A human analyst handling enforcement manually can process perhaps 5-15 cases per day — each requiring evidence collection, form completion, submission, and follow-up.
 At that rate, the backlog grows faster than it can be cleared.